lcsouzamenezes/OpenCatapult/docs/home/start.md

 #### One script to rule them all

-You will need to build the API, CLI, and Engine application to run opencatapult.
-In production scenario, all three are typically installed in separated machines.
+You will need to build the API, Engine, and either CLI or Web application to run opencatapult.
+In production scenario, all four are typically installed in separated machines.
 However, for this quick start, we will run them all in your local machine.
-We have prepared the script that will run the build script for API, CLI, and Engine.
+We have prepared the script that will run the build script for API, Engine, CLI, and Web.
 Run this command in the powershell:
 ```powershell
 .\builds\build-all.ps1
 ```